 With the coronavirus impacting the college experience, many families may be rethinking their college expenses or current institution.
-The college transfer process is not a new issue.
+The college transfer process is not a new issue or an easy one.
 According to the September 2017 Government Accountability Office study, one in three students will change colleges before they graduate.

 To make things easier, PayForED has compiled a guide to the college transfer process.
 It is grouped into specific areas that students should investigate before making this decision.
 Listed below are the five major areas:

 - Understand Transfer Requirements